Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Bounds in Reflection Positive and other systems

-In ferromagnetic systems (of arbitrary interaction range and also in the absence of uniform couplings), from the second Griffiths inequality \cite{Reflection-Positivity1,Grif1,Grif2,Grif3,Grif4}, Eq. (\ref{positive-connect}) is satisfied.
+In ferromagnetic systems (of arbitrary interaction range and also in the absence of uniform couplings), it follows from the second Griffiths inequality \cite{Reflection-Positivity1,Grif1,Grif2,Grif3,Grif4}, that Eq. (\ref{positive-connect}) is satisfied.
 This, in turn, leads to Eq. (\ref{RP-final}) with conclusions identical to those of the Reflection Positive case.
 Of course, the dynamics of ferromagnets may be rather trivial.
 Ferromagnets form a particular subset of frustration free systems for which the ground states of $H_{\Lambda}$ are also ground states of all of the local Hamiltonians $\{\tilde{H}_{i^{\prime}}^{H}\}$.

-We finally turn to broader physical instances in which counterparts of Eq. (\ref{positive-connect}) appear- i.e., those in which general connected correlation functions of the local Hamiltonians $\{\tilde{H}_{i'}^H\}$ are positive semi-definite (the connected correlator need not be between two Hamiltonians related by the special case of reflection as in Eq. (\ref{eq:RP+}).
-As may be easily verified, if the global Hamiltonian may be partitioned as in Eq. (\ref{eq:decoupled+sum}) such that Eq. (\ref{positive-connect}) is satisfied for all local Hamiltonians $\tilde{H}_{i^{\prime}}^{H}$ and $\tilde{H}_{j^{\prime}}^{H}$ then Eq. (\ref{RP:L1}) follows.
-Thus, in all such theories we may obtain a bound involving the thermodynamic specific heat (instead of the effective local heat capacity $C_{v, i}$ of Eq. (\ref{cv2})).
-For these more general cases as well, Eq. (\ref{RP:L1}) applies.
+We finally turn to broader nontrivial physical instances in which counterparts of Eq. (\ref{positive-connect}) appear- i.e., systems in which all connected correlation functions of the local Hamiltonians $\{\tilde{H}_{i'}^H\}$ forming the total Hamiltonian $H_{\Lambda}$ (Eq. (\ref{eq:decoupled+sum}))) are positive semi-definite.
+Here, the connected correlator of Eq. (\ref{positive-connect}) need not be between Hamiltonians that are related to one another by the reflections of Eq. (\ref{i'j'eq}).
+Indeed, as it may be readily verified, if the global Hamiltonian may be partitioned (Eq. (\ref{eq:decoupled+sum})) into local Hamiltonians such that Eq. (\ref{positive-connect}) is satisfied for all local Hamiltonian pairs $\tilde{H}_{i^{\prime}}^{H}$ and $\tilde{H}_{j^{\prime}}^{H}$ then Eq. (\ref{RP:L1}) will follow.
+Thus, in all such theories with positive semi-definite connected correlation functions, we obtain a bound involving the thermodynamic specific heat (instead of the effective local heat capacity $C_{v, i}$ of Eq. (\ref{cv2})).
+For these more general cases, the bound of Eq. (\ref{RP:L1}) involving the thermodynamic specific heat still applies.
 The consequences of Eq. (\ref{RP:L1}) are manifold.
-In particular, the low temperature bounds of Eq. (\ref{eq:lowTbound}) hold universally.
+In particular, the low temperature bounds discussed in Section \ref{sec:lowT}) (specifically Eq. (\ref{eq:lowTbound})) hold universally.